 Read the following to learn more about how adoptive parents talk to children about adoption.

-It’s important to remember that women at American Adoptions can choose the type of adoption she would like, allowing her to see firsthand how her baby is growing up by having a relationship with the adoptive family through pictures, letters, visits, and phone calls.
+You can choose the type of adoption you would like, which can allow you to see firsthand how your baby is growing up by having a relationship with the adoptive family through pictures, letters, visits, and phone calls.
 Continued contact with your child can help you reinforce that he or she understands adoption and knows about you and your courageous adoption decision.

-To begin making an adoption plan, or for further questions about adopted children, please call 1-800-ADOPTION or complete the following form for free adoption information.
+To begin making an adoption plan, or for further questions about adopted children, please call 1-800-ADOPTION or complete the following form to get free adoption information.
 We are here to help ensure you feel that you're making the best decision for your baby.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.